- Active Sustainable Development Council ("FORUM") in charge of implementing the national Sustainable Development strategy;

 - CSOs were consulted on Agenda 2030 work in 2015 through conferences and events.

 - Sustainable Development Forum was organised in 2018 to introduce the results of the indicator based on Estonian Sustainable Development report.

 - Finland is a front-runner in mainstreaming Agenda 2030 into its policy documents (specifically Commitment 2050) and into its budget from 2019 onwards.

 - An innovative tool for CSO engagement in SDG monitoring and implementation has been launched in the form of Commitment2050.fi, where commitments to specific actions can be submitted.

-- An independent evaluation on Finland's progress on sustainable development will be carried out in 2018-2019.
+- An independent evaluation on Finland's progress on sustainable development will be carried out for 2020.